Skip to content

 • Configuration -- Marks a class whose @Bean methods produce factory-registered dependencies.

-• Controller -- Registers a class and attaches an HTTP route prefix.
+• Controller -- Registers a class as an HTTP controller.
+The route prefix comes from the module's routes().path, not the decorator.

 Method Decorators